sanchez/Sanchez.Markdown/Sanchez.Markdown/test.md

 Inside the code block now with **not bolded markup**
 ```

+This is some `code` here for some use

 > Sometimes though you just need to add a blockquote in with some **bolding**